icmla2020192/demo/content/blog/demo/index.md

 ---
 Audio examples accompanying paper ID 192 for 19th International Conference of Machine Learning and Applications.

-While listening to the following audio examples, please note that some sonic artifacts are present here and also in other state-of-the-art singing voice conversion methods (e.g., [1](#ref) and [2](#ref)).
+While listening to the following audio examples, please note that some sonic artifacts are present here and also in other state-of-the-art singing voice conversion methods (e.g., [1](#ref)).
 The reduction of such artifacts is not the main target of our research and will be tackled by a research community in the future.

 # JPSV-120E Dataset - Female (Song 13 & ID 27)